influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/flight-sql/superset.md

 ---

-Use [Apache Superset](https://superset.apache.org/) to query data stored in an InfluxDB bucket powered by InfluxDB IOx.
+Use [Apache Superset](https://superset.apache.org/) to query data stored in an InfluxDB Cloud Serverless bucket.

 > Apache Superset is a modern, enterprise-ready business intelligence web application.
 > It is fast, lightweight, intuitive, and loaded with options that make it easy for